-Sukurtham is a charity initiative for renal failure patients from underprivileged sections of the society whose numbers are increasing day by day.
-The main hurdle is high treatment expenses especially for undergoing dialyses.
-Even a single dialysis costs between Rs 1500 and Rs 2500 at other centres, which needs to be performed at regular intervals.
-It may vary from 4 to 8 times a month and unfortunately it is a lifelong requirement.
-Sukrutham has come as a boon to the poor and needy as they can get quality medical facilities with concession in charges.
+Sukurtham is a charity initiative to support financially unsound patients for surgeries and also renal failure patients from underprivileged sections of the society whose numbers are increasing day by day.
+Through Sukrutham charity elective surgeries like Hernia, Appendix, etc. will be conducted with minimal cost to support poor patients.
+For the renal failure patients even a single dialysis costs between Rs.1500 and Rs 2500 at other centres, which needs to be performed at regular intervals.
+It may vary from 8 to 12 times a month and unfortunately it is a lifelong requirement.
+Sukrutham has come as a boon to the poor and needy as they can get quality medical facilities with concession in hospital charges.
 The expenses are met by collecting donations given by philanthropists.
-At Santhi Hospital, the patients are charged as per their financial condition not more than Rs.
-700 and sometimes it is done free of cost.

 This clinic is guided is by the Palliative Society of Calicut, Government Medical College which has a team of highly qualified and trained doctors accompanied by nurses and volunteers.
 Besides them people from different walks of life come to serve these patients.
 This is a great relief for the chronically and severely ill patients as it provides a psychological support.
 The clinic was incepted in the year 2003.
 Until now, more than 2000 patients have been registered in the clinic and among them about 65 % are cancer patients.
 Besides giving treatment to the patients, the hospital is also giving support to the members of the family.
 A substantial amount of money is being spent for this purpose.
 This clinic is conducted on weekly basis.
 Here the patients who are unable to continue further treatment and those who are referred back from multi-specialty hospitals are given compassionate care for the rest of their lives.